Home Buying #Mortgage Basics

 How the Stress Test Impacts Your Debt Service Ratios (GDS/TDS)

-Debt service ratios are measurements of debt against income.
+Debt service ratios measure debt against income.
 Lenders use these ratios as qualifying tools to determine your ability to repay your mortgage.
 The gross debt service (GDS) calculates how much household debt you have or will have compared to your qualifying income and reflects the maximum total debt repayments you can afford each month.
 The total debt service (TDS) calculates how much total debt you have compared to your qualifying income and reflects the total debt repayments you can afford each month.

 The GDS ratio takes the expected monthly housing costs (including scheduled stress-tested mortgage payments), heat, property taxes, and 50% of condo fees (if applicable).
 This number is divided by your total pre-tax (gross) monthly household income to determine the ratio of expenses to income.